N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

+The names of parameters for mkkd95 code can be found in the table~\ref{NEMO_code} in the Appendix.

-First we relied on the density distributions of the components mentioned in the previous section (the density distribution, eq.~(\ref{King_dist}), for the visible part, and eq.~(\ref{rhoDM_distribution}) for DM part of the galaxy) to calculate parameters {\bf v0}, {\bf ra}, {\bf rck2}, {\bf rhob}, {\bf sigb}.
-The physical meaning of these parameters is described above.
+First we relied on the density distributions of the components mentioned in the previous section (the density distribution, eq.~(\ref{King_dist}), for the visible part, and eq.~(\ref{rhoDM_distribution}) for the DM part of the galaxy) to calculate parameters $v_0$, $R_a$, ${r_{ck}}^2$, $\rho_b$, $\Psi_c$, $\sigma_b$.
 With this approach we failed to construct the NEMO-model by the mkkd95 code.
-The next idea was to fit the density distributions (eqs.~\ref{KD95_eq2} and~\ref{KD95_eq4}) directly to the density distributions (eqs.~\ref{King_dist} or~\ref{Plum_dist} and~\ref{rhoDM_distribution}).
-To do this, we need an initial guess on the distribution of the potential based on our density distributions.
+The next idea was to fit the density distributions (eqs.~\ref{KD95_eq2} and~\ref{KD95_eq4}) directly to the density distributions (eqs.~\ref{Plum_dist} and~\ref{rhoDM_distribution}).
+To do this, we need an initial guess on the distribution of the potential derived from our density distributions.
 We have calculated the combined potential distribution $\Psi(R,z=0)$ in cylindrical coordinates in the equatorial plane $z=0$ (see the Appendix).

-For our first model~1 we used the approximation for~\citet{H16} DM model with $\alpha=0.0$.
-And for stellar model we used the truncated King model with the shifted central surface brightness parameter taken from~\citet{IH}.
-This shift inside the error bar lets our King profile be closer to the Plummer profile used by~\citet{H16}.

-For our second model~2 we used the exact parameter $\alpha=-0.22$ and the same King profile as for the first one.
-And the third model ~3 shows us the evolution of the exact~\citet{H16} density profiles.

-On the figures~\ref{start_rhoLum_model1} and~\ref{start_rhoDM_model1} we can see the NEMO density functions fitted to the density profiles from \citep{H16} (except $\alpha=0.0$) with the parameters from the first row of table~\ref{Models_params} for model~1.
+For the first model we need to find the central potential $\Psi_0$ as the sum of the central prolate DM potential and the central stellar potential.
+For calculating central DM potential we use eq.~(\ref{Phi_prolate}) for the case $r=0, z=0$.
+As the $\mu$ function for this formula we used eq.~(\ref{Psi_dep_p}) for the prolate cusped Zhao DM potential.
+For the Plummer oblate central stellar potential we used eq.~(\ref{Plummer_phi}).

+After that we do the fitting procedure for the function eq.~(\ref{KD95_eq2}) (with known $\Psi_0$ and three free parameters $\Psi_c$, $\sigma_b$ and $\rho_b$) to the Plummer density distribution function eq.~(\ref{Plum_dist}).
+To do this we need to numerically integrate eq.~(\ref{dPhi_prolate}), the same as eq.~(\ref{dPhi_Q}) as the growth of the DM potential over its central value.
+We also need to get the limit of the formula for the stellar eq.~(\ref{Plummer_phi}) radial potential distribution at the equatorial plane of the galaxy.
+(We use the value $x=10000$ instead of $\infty$.)